jbossdemocentral/integration-summitlab2018-fuse-amq/README.md

 (TBA) Screen Shoot

-- To externalbroker connection with following datashapes
+- To topic connection with following datashapes

 ```
 {